-Installing the license key from the License floppy disk
+Installing the license key from the License floppy disk without a keyboard or monitor

-Following are the instructions for installing the license key from the License floppy disk:
+Following are the instructions for installing the license key from the License floppy disk on a system without a keyboard or VGA monitor:

-- 1. If the system is not on, turn it on and wait for it to come up (you will hear a series of relays inside the box clicking just before the system is fully up and running, and the STATUS light will be illuminated green).
-The NexPath Telephony Server system MUST be running for this installation to be performed. - 2.
-Place the License floppy in the floppy drive on the Nexpath System and click the RESET button.
-This is either the large round black button on the mini-tower, or a red push button or rocker-style switch on rack-mounted systems.
+1. If the system is not on, turn it on and wait for it to come up (you will hear a series of relays inside the box clicking just before the system is fully up and running, and the STATUS light will be illuminated green).
+The NexPath Telephony Server system MUST be running for this installation to be performed.

+- 2. Place the License floppy in the floppy drive on the Nexpath System and click the Reset button.
+This is either the large round black button on the mini-tower, or a red push button or rocker-style switch on rackmounted systems.
 Older mini-tower systems have a smaller red reset button that must be depressed with a small tool such as a toothpick.
 In all cases it should be clearly labelled. - 3.
 When the STATUS light flashes red and green, remove the floppy and click the RESET button again. - 4.
 The Nexpath System will then reboot, mount the disk partitions read/write, make the file changes, then reboot again and mount the critical disk sections read only.
 You will be without phone service for about 1-2 minutes. - 5.
 When completed, your system should be licensed, and picking up any phone you should hear NexPath dial tone.